This user-friendly system remarkably improved results

 It is very difficult to get all students to understand these kinds of matters that require understanding within the usual lecture time.
 Therefore, we have created a series of questions in the learningBOX, from easy Step 1 to difficult Step 4, according to the students' proficiency level.

-Then, for each step, we created an explanatory document in PDF format that we thought would help anyone who read it to solve the questions, and pasted it into the learinigBOX.
+Then, for each step, we created a PDF file of explanatory material that we thought would enable anyone to solve the questions by reading it, and pasted it into the learningBOX.
 Steps 1-4 are set to be passed when 100% of the questions are answered in master mode, and when all the steps are passed, the test is given in normal mode using the CBT method (the computer randomly selects pooled questions) with a time limit.
 If you score 90% or higher, you will be required to submit a certificate of passing the exam.

 For items that can be memorized, create questions in which the student must choose two correct answers from five choices or questions in which the student must choose the correct answer with the number of correct answers hidden, and set the question limbs to be shuffled when the question is asked again.
 For fill-in-the-blank questions, since students will only remember the words that fit in the holes, create another question with the same sentence but with the holes shifted.